 I say no, not really…and here’s why.

 If you are busy all the time but don’t seem to be making enough money.
-Also, you are working horrendous hours.
+And, you are working horrendous hours.
 Then, it could be that you need to take stock of who your customers are.
-So ask yourself.
+So, ask yourself.
 Are your relationships with your customers profitable?

-Case Study – Grading Customers for Profitable Customer Relationships.
+Case Study: Grading Customers for Profitable Relationships.

 Recently, I collaborated with an architect.
 He provides services in the construction industry.
-His business seemed to have sufficient revenues, but there was little profit in the business, AND he was not paying himself.
+His business seemed to have sufficient revenues, but there was little profit in the business.
+And, he was not paying himself.

-However, the analysis showed that only one in 5 tenders won.
-As a result, that one profitable job did not pay for all the other (freebie) work.
+However, the analysis showed that only one in 5 tenders are won.
+Therefore, that one profitable job did not pay for all the other (freebie) work.
 So, my client had to show some leadership and be courageous enough to make the call and not undertake any more residential work.

 You see the problem becomes that you have to do an enormous amount of profitable work to make up for the not so lucrative.
-Also, it’ is not as simple as thinking that you lost £100 on that job, so you just need to make it up on the next one.
+Also, it is not as simple as thinking that you lost £100 on that job, so you just need to make it up on the next one.

 Therefore, get rid of your D Grade customers now (ideally to your competitors).
 You will make far more money and reduce the hours you work.
-(Yes, my client paid herself, made a profit after wages and gave bonuses.)
+(Yes, my client paid himself, made a profit after wages and gave bonuses.)